Hodge level for weighted complete intersections: Preliminaries

 We recall here some basic properties of weighted complete intersections.
 We refer the reader to~\cite{Do82} and~\cite{IF00} for more details.
 Put

 where the weight of $x_i$ equals $a_i$.
 Without loss of generality we assume that $a_0\le\ldots\le a_N$.
 We will use the abbreviation

 where $r_0,\ldots,r_m$ will be allowed to be any positive integers.
-If is some of $r_i$ is equal to $1$ we drop it for simplicity.
+If some of $r_i$ is equal to $1$ we drop it for simplicity.

 The weighted projective space $\P$ is said to be \emph{well formed} if the greatest common divisor of any $N-1$ of the weights~$a_i$ is~$1$.
-Every weighted projective space is isomorphic to a well formed one, see~\cite[1.3.1]{Do82}.
-A subvariety $X\subset \P$ is said to be \emph{well formed} if~$\P$ is well formed and
+Every weighted projective space is isomorphic to a well formed one, see~\cite[1.3.1]{Do82}. {If $\P$ is well formed, then the singular locus of $\P$ is a union of strata

+for all subsets $J\subset \{0,\ldots,n\}$ such that the greatest common divisor of the weights~$a_i$ for~\mbox{$i\in J$} is greater than~$1$, see~\cite[5.15]{IF00}.} A subvariety $X\subset \P$ is said to be \emph{well formed} if~$\P$ is well formed and

 We say that a subvariety $X\subset\P$ of codimension $k\ge 1$ is a \emph{weighted complete intersection of multidegree $(d_1,\ldots,d_k)$} if its weighted homogeneous ideal in $\CC[x_0,\ldots,x_N]$ is generated by a regular sequence of $k$ homogeneous elements of degrees $d_1,\ldots,d_k$.
-Since $\P$ is Cohen--Macaulay, this is equivalent to the requirement that the codimension of (every irreducible component of) the variety $X$ equals~$k$.
+The above condition is equivalent to the requirement that the codimension of (every irreducible component of) the variety $X$ equals~$k$.
+This follows from a similar equivalence for the variety $C_X\subset\mathbb{A}^{N+1}$ defined as the closure of the preimage of $X$ under the natural projection $\mathbb A^{N+1}\setminus \{0\}\to \P$ and considered as an intersection of $k$ hypersurafces in $\mathbb{A}^{N+1}$.
+The latter equivalence can be deduced, for instance, from~\mbox{\cite[Theorem II.8.21A(c)]{Ha77}} or from \cite[Exersise II.8.4]{Ha77}.

 Note that $\P$ can be thought of as a complete intersection of codimension $0$ in itself (which gives us a nice smooth Fano variety if~\mbox{$\P\cong\P^N$}), but we do not consider this case for simplicity.
 The weighted complete intersection~$X$ is said to be \emph{an intersection with a linear cone} if one has $d_j=a_i$ for some~$i$ and~$j$.
 In this case one can exclude the $i$-th weighted homogeneous coordinate and think about $X$ as a weighted complete intersection in a weighted projective space of lower dimension, provided that $X$ is general enough, cf.~\mbox{\cite[Remark~5.2]{PrzyalkowskiShramov-Weighted}}.

-It is well known that weighted complete intersections have especially nice properties if they are quasi-smooth, see~Definition~\ref{definition: quasi-smoothness} below.
-We will be interested in well formed weighted complete intersections that are smooth in the usual sense; such varieties are automatically quasi-smooth, see~\cite[Corollary~2.14]{PrzyalkowskiShramov-Weighted}.
+We will be interested in {smooth} well formed weighted complete intersections. {Note that by~\cite[Corollary~2.14]{PrzyalkowskiShramov-Weighted} such} varieties are automatically quasi-smooth {(cf. Definition~\ref{definition: quasi-smoothness}).
+This allows us to use many auxiliary results that were proved for quasi-smooth weighted complete intersections.}

 For a smooth well formed weighted complete intersection, one has the following relation between the weights $a_i$ and the degrees $d_j$.

 \begin{lemma}[{see~\cite[Lemma~2.15]{PrzyalkowskiShramov-Weighted}, cf. \cite[6.12]{IF00}, \cite[Proposition~3.1]{PST17}}] Let~\mbox{$X\subset\P$} be a smooth well formed weighted complete intersection of multidegree~\mbox{$(d_1,\ldots,d_k)$}.
 Then for every~$1\le t\le k$ and every choice of~$t$ weights~\mbox{$a_{i_1},\ldots,a_{i_t}$, $i_1<\ldots<i_t$}, such that their greatest common divisor~$\delta$ is greater than~$1$ there exist~$t$ degrees~\mbox{$d_{s_1},\ldots,d_{s_t}$, $s_1<\ldots<s_t$}, such that their greatest common divisor is divisible by~$\delta$. \end{lemma}